wechaty/plugin-qnamaker/README.md

 1. `config.contact`: Whether to allow direct message to be sync with ticket reply. `false` to deny all, `true` for allow all; Supports contact id(`string`) and contact name(`RegExp`).
 You can also mix them in array.
 1. `config.room`: The room id of your service WeChat room.
+1. `config.mention`: Whether require the message mention the bot.
 1. `config.skipMessage`: If set it to `string` or `RegExp`, then the message text that match the config will not be processed by the plugin.
 Array supported.

 ## Environment Variables